 Favourite heritage: A very difficult question to answer but the Neolithic on Orkney, Edinburgh’s Old Town and Minoan history on Crete spring to mind.

 Helen joined as ScARF Project manager in June 2018.
 She graduated in Archaeological Sciences from Bradford University before going on to study Conservation of Historic Objects and Archaeology at Durham University.
 She worked at National Museums Scotland first as a conservator and then as Collections Care Manager before leaving in 2012 to become a freelance Museum Consultant.
 She is currently completing PhD research at Heriot Watt University investigating Scottish medieval and post- medieval window glass.

 Jeff joined the Society staff in April 2008 as Project Manager for the Scottish Archaeological Research Framework (ScARF).
 He graduated with a PhD in archaeology in the summer of 2007 from Edinburgh University.
 In 2013 he was appointed to deliver Dig It!
-2015 which has since grown to become Dig It!
-2017, an integral part of the Year of History, Heritage and Archaeology, jointly co-ordinated with Archaeology Scotland.
+2015 which has since grown to become Dig It!, an integral part of the Year of History, Heritage and Archaeology in 2017, and is now a central feature of promoting archaeology in Scotland.

 Alison Rae has worked in the publishing industry for over 15 years in editorial, marketing and production.
 She has been freelance since 2002 and works for Polygon, where she is managing editor, Canongate and the University of Edinburgh.
 Alison has worked with the Society since November 2002.